SciML/DiffEqDocs.jl/docs/src/types/jump_types.md

 ### Mathematical Specification of an problem with jumps

-Jumps are defined as a Poisson process which occur according to some `rate`.
-When multiple jumps are together, the process is a compound Poisson process.
+Jumps are defined as a Poisson process which changes states at some `rate`.
+When there are multiple possible jumps, the process is a compound Poisson process.
 On their own, a jump equation is continuous-time Markov Chain where the time to the next jump is exponentially distributed as calculated by the rate.
 This type of process, known in biology as "Gillespie discrete stochastic simulations" and